-- To know their rights. - No one can impose their views on them. - No one can touch them without their consent. - To tell somebody they know they can trust and who will listen. - To know that they can stop the bullying by their own actions. - To see fairness in the way the situation is treated (important). - To feel secure. - To be aware of and helped to understand what has happened, so that they can avoid repetitions. - To discharge pent up feelings. - To know that they will be safe if they tell. - To feel assertive, confident, right. - To understand how they can stop it and that it is the bully's problem not theirs.
+- To know his / her rights. - No one can impose their views on them. - No one can touch them without their consent. - To stand up for him/herself -saying no, and being assertive. - To tell somebody they know they can trust and who will listen. - To know that they can stop the bullying by their own actions. - To see fairness in the way the situation is treated (important). - To feel secure. - To be aware of and helped to understand what has happened, so that they can avoid repetitions. - To discharge pent up feelings. - To know that they will be safe if they tell. - To feel assertive, confident, right. - To understand how they can stop it and that it is the bully's problem not theirs.